Shaolin Monastery: International promotion of Shaolin cultural heritage

 The Shaolin Temple is an important religious and cultural institution, both in China and internationally.
 Since the founding of the People's Republic of China, and especially since the 1970s, cultural exchanges between Shaolin Temple and the rest of the world have continuously improved in terms of content, scale, frequency, and scope.
 The temple has been visited by European and American dancers, martial artists, NBA players, Hollywood movie stars, and also renowned monks from traditional Buddhist countries such as Myanmar, Thailand, Cambodia, Nepal, and Sri Lanka.
 Also, many political leaders, such as Swedish King Carl XVI Gustaf, British Queen Elizabeth II, Spanish King Juan Carlos I, Australia's former prime minister John Howard, South Africa former president Nelson Mandela, Russian president Vladimir Putin, former US secretary of state Henry Kissinger, and Taiwanese politician James Soong have met with the temple's abbot.

 There are more than forty overseas cultural institutions established by the temple's leadership and its disciples in dozens of countries around the world.
 Shaolin monks come to the centers to teach Buddhist classics, martial arts, meditation, etc. Another way of promoting Shaolin's intangible cultural heritage in the world is through Shaolin Cultural Festivals, the first of which was held in North America.
 These festivals and similar events convey the spiritual connotation of Chinese culture and Eastern values to societies internationally.

-Myths of Shaolin

-Asian monks are typically portrayed in Western culture as being knowledgeable, at peace, as well as spiritual individuals.
-Additionally, they are depicted as wise mystics who offer spiritual advice.
-This stereotype's beginnings can be traced to the 19th century, when Western explorers and missionaries first started to come into contact with Buddhist monks in Asia.
-The monks were typically romanticized as otherworldly, enigmatic individuals who had achieved a profound spiritual perception of reality.
-Despite being a poor oversimplification of the variety of beliefs, practices, and experiences among Buddhist monks, the stereotype has persisted.
-Jane Iwamura calls this phenomenon "virtual Orientalism" and states that it "declares an independence from the real but also co-opts or colonizes the real".